brainy-minds/Jterator/README.md

         interpreter: julia
 ```
 Note that the value for the "interpreter" key can be either a full path to the interpreter program (e.g. /usr/bin/python) or a command that can be interpreted by /usr/bin/env (e.g. python).
-Also note that the working directory is the jterator project folder.
+Also note that the working directory is by default the project folder.
 You can provide either a full path to modules and handles files or a path relative to the project folder.

 Handles descriptor files